-- L Alleluia, Alleluia, You are my beloved Son.
-Alleluia. - Alleluia, Alleluia, With you I am well pleased.
+- L Alleluia, Alleluia, You are my servant, Israel, Alleluia. - C Alleluia, Alleluia, In whom I will be glorified.
 Alleluia.

 - L O Lord,

 L O Christ,

 L O Lord,

 C Have Mercy on us.

 L O Lord,

 C Have Mercy on us.

 - Let us pray: Almighty and everlasting God, who governs all things in heaven and on earth, mercifully hear the prayers of Your people and grant us Your peace through all our days; through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.

 - C Amen